Subagents and Orchestration

 A subagent is a specialized AI Agent with its own instructions and isolated context window.
 Each subagent is an expert at one type of task.

-Think of Claude Code as a project manager with a team of specialists:
+Think of your coding agent as a project manager with a team of specialists:

-- Plan subagent: Researches your codebase and creates multi-step plans
+- Plan/research subagent: Researches your codebase and creates multi-step plans

 - Custom subagents: You can create specialists for your team's specific needs (content planning, research synthesis, document structuring, etc.)